ady624/hikvision-nvr/README.md

 or, alternatively, if you made an executable at the optional step above:

         nvr

-With nvr running, go to your SmartThings app and go to Marketplace.
-Scroll down to My Apps and click on the Hikvision Motion Sensors app.
-Open the application once and exit it.
-Then configure your NVR for email as follows:

-Go to Configuration > Network > Advanced Settings

-Enter a name for Sender
-Enter a valid email address for Sender's Address
-Enter your server (RaspberryPI)'s IP for the SMTP server Enter port 26275

-Enter the username matching the config.json
-Enter the password matching the config.json

 # Installing nvr as a system service